 You need to listen to your employees regularly and act on their feedback to prevent this.
 (FlexOS collected the key employee engagement survey providers to help you with this.)

-Revenue growth, or the lack thereof, is also an indirect indicator of engagement.
-If your revenue is stagnant or declining, it might indicate that your employees aren't fully engaged with the company's mission.
+Revenue growth, or the lack thereof, is also a direct indicator of low engagement.
+If your revenue is stagnant or declining, it reveals that your daily employee experience has moments that need to be adjusted so that employees are better set up for success.

-When employees are connected to the mission and feel like their work matters, you'll see a direct impact on your growth.
+When employees are connected to the mission and feel like their work matters, you’ll see a direct impact on the successful achievement of your key business KPIs.

 Q: Could you share some strategies for fostering a sense of belonging and connection among remote and hybrid employees?

-This employee recognition idea allows employees to recognize each other's achievements, which can help build stronger relationships and increase morale.
+This feedback strategy allows employees to recognize each other's achievements, which can help build stronger relationships and increase morale.
 The best peer recognition programs tie the recognition to company values.
+(Read more on our guide about employee recognition ideas.)

 For instance, someone who goes above and beyond on a project can be recognized for living out a specific company value.
 This not only reinforces the company culture but also makes employees feel appreciated.